- What information do we collect from you?

 We will collect and process the following data about you:

-Information you give us: This is information about you that you give us by filling in forms or by corresponding with us by phone, email or otherwise.
+Information you give us: This is information about you that you give us by attending RTITB training courses, filling in forms or by corresponding with us by phone, email or otherwise.
 The information you give us may include your name, address, date of birth, email address, phone number and emergency contact information.
 You may also supply us with the name of your employer or a photograph for use in an ID card.
 Optionally, you may choose to complete surveys about our products or services.
-This includes information you provide us with through use of our apps.
+This includes information you provide us with through use of our apps and eLearning systems.

-Information we collect from your use of our site and applications: With regard to each of your visits to our site we will automatically collect the following information:
+Information we collect from your use of our site and applications: With regard to each of your visits to our sites we will automatically collect the following information:

 technical information, such as, where available, the Internet protocol (IP) address used to connect your device to the Internet, operating system, browser type, and what type of device you are using to access our service; traffic data, location data, weblogs and other communication data and the resources that you access.